 - Turkish citizens between the age of 6 and 12 years,

 - Belarus national participants aged 25 years or less in seminars, conferences, sport, cultural or educational events organised by non-profit organisations.

-A reduced fee of £30 applies to the following applicants:
+A reduced fee of £28 applies to the following applicants:

-- children between the age of 6 and 12.
+- children between the age of 6 and 12 years

-Please note that in case the application for a visa is refused, the fee will NOT be reimbursed.
+Visa fee has to be paid in cash when the application is submitted.
+Please note that in case of refusal the fee will NOT be reimbursed.